 Stay safe and show respect

 The Council has a statutory duty to uphold access rights and, if public access is unreasonably restricted on privately owned land, will endeavour to work constructively to encourage good relations with landowners/managers and their wider communities, particularly at this difficult time.
-Please read our policy statement on upholding access rights during COVID-19 [77Kb] and our PKC Covid-19 outdoor access guidance [83Kb].
+Please read our policy statement on upholding access rights during COVID-19 [77Kb].
 Farmers and other land managers may ask you to avoid particular working areas, such as farmyards or fields with pregnant or young livestock, please follow signage and any temporary diversions.